Children's therapy

 Therapy provides a time and space where a child can work things out in the company of an adult who has no agenda other than spending time with them, supporting them in however they choose to engage in the room.
 In our experience, children use their therapy sessions to express and explore the things that are most important to them at that time in their lives; whether these are events from the past or present or feeling states that they are experiencing or remember experiencing.

-Our therapists/ counsellors are trained to work individually with a child or young person, and also with the parent and child together.
+Our therapists/ counsellors are specialists in working individually with children and also with the parent and child together.

 We always have cups of tea and biscuits, sometimes chocolates too!